The human brain is amazing. It starts developing in the womb and keeps on growing as the child starts to form more complex thoughts.

 Proper nourishment is certainly imperative.
 However, besides giving them the best brain food, what other efforts can we make as parents, and which other areas can we explore, to support cognitive development during nursery or early years education?

-You can use music to help children learn several things, from letters and numbers to colors and shapes – all the basic concepts and more.
+There are many benefits of music education, you can use music to help children learn several things, from letters and numbers to colors and shapes- all the basic concepts and more.
 From hearing educational songs over and over again, they’ll pick up the tune as well as the words and what they mean.
 Songs are definitely a great aid in developing memory and language skills.

 You can reinforce the learning by using other tools and activities such as flash cards and puzzles.
 There are plenty of affordable options, but you can also make them, using materials you already have on hand.